Ravens of the Tower of London: Care and diet

 The ravens cannot fly far because the flight feathers on one wing are clipped.
 With a single wing clipped, they can only fly short distances to perch.
 Otherwise, as Boria Sax writes, tongue-in-cheek:

 Each Tower raven has a different coloured band on one leg, to make it easier to identify individual birds.
-Ravens in captivity in the Tower grounds have had lifespans of over 40 years.
+Ravens in captivity in the Tower grounds have had lifespans of more than 40 years.

 The Tower's ravens are given individual names, and are all under the care of the Yeomen Warders.
 The diet of the ravens is carefully maintained.
-In 2007, the Ravenmaster Derek Coyle commented: "I buy fresh meat from Smithfield – liver, lamb, beef, chicken.
-And occasionally when I'm at my own place in Suffolk someone will give me some rabbit that's been killed.
-If I see roadkill on the road, and it's not been too badly mangled, I normally put it in a black bag and bring it back here.
-I give them biscuits as well, soaked in blood from the meat that I buy.
-And in winter I get them capsules of cod liver oil.
-I know they're getting as much vitamins and oil as they possibly can.
-That's why they look so healthy."

 Their diet consists of raw meat daily, usually liver, lambs' hearts and beef or pork trimming, and every other day includes boiled egg with shell and blood-soaked bird biscuits.
 Occasionally, rabbit parts with fur are added for roughage.
 Once a week the birds are given a thorough check-over, and once every third week the lifting feathers on their right wings are trimmed to prevent them from flying away.